rubyguides

 Refinements — Scoped Monkey Patching

-Monkey patching is a fact of life in Ruby — sometimes you just need String to have a method it doesn’t.
-The problem is that patching String globally affects every piece of code in your project, including code you don’t control.
-Refinements solve this by limiting your patches to a specific lexical scope.
+Monkey patching is a fact of life in Ruby, but without refinements scoped changes can leak into unexpected corners of your codebase.
+Sometimes you just need String to have a method it doesn’t, yet patching String globally affects every piece of code in your project, including code you don’t control.
+Refinements solve this with a scoped approach: your patches stay confined to a specific lexical scope, and the rest of the codebase never sees them.

 Defining a Refinement